 For time deposits, fair values are estimated by discounting contractual cash flows using current market rates for instruments with similar maturities.
-For deposits with no defined maturity, such as noninterest-bearing and interest-bearing demand and interest-bearing money market and savings deposits, carrying values approximate fair values.

 Borrowed Funds

 For short-term borrowed funds, including federal funds purchased, commercial paper, repurchase agreements and certain other shortterm borrowings and payables, carrying value approximates fair value.
 For long-term borrowed funds, quoted market prices are used, when available, to estimate fair value.
 When quoted market prices are not available, fair value is estimated based on current market interest rates and credit spreads for debt with similar terms and maturities.